Kikismine/industrialism/README.md

 ---

+I want -
-- rapid engine, capable of rendering complex things
+- the engine to be rapid and capable of rendering complex things
-- good gameplay
+- the game to have a good gameplay and to be rewarding
-- at least some story
+- to have at least some story telling or something
-- effortless modding system (with custom 'scripting' language or something like lua)
+- it to have an effortless modding system (with custom 'scripting' language or something like lua)

 ### Contribution